 Isn't this just a loophole?

 In a way yes, but not in the way you might think.
 Carrying objects in most places is only forbidden on a Rabbinic level.
-So the same Rabbis who banned this type of carrying in the first place also created a way to allow it with certain limitations.
+So the same Rabbis who forbade this type of carrying in the first place also created a way to allow it with certain limitations.
 Carrying that is forbidden on a Biblical level is always forbidden, and it is not possible to build an eruv as a "loophole" to get around this.

-What do I do if the eruv is down?
+What happens if eruv is down?

-Although Jewish communties go to great lengths to ensure that their eruv is up for every Shabbat, occasionally an eruv is "down" due to unforseen construction, accidents, or inclement weather.
-When an eruv is down, observant Jews are not allowed to carry objects such as books, keys or food.
+Although Jewish communties go to great lengths to ensure that their eruv is structurally intact before every Shabbat, occasionally an eruv is "down" due to unforseen construction, accidents, or inclement weather.
+When an eruv is down, observant Jews are not allowed to carry objects such as books, keys or food on the Sabbath.
 Pushing a stroller or wheelchair is similarly forbidden.